vukanoa/Vimrc/README.md

 # map <F6> :setlocal spell! spelllang=eng_us<CR>

-	Map F6 key to run a spellchecker.
+	Map F6 key to toggle a spellchecker.
+	'!' => At the end of the command represents the "toggle" option.
+When used with "spell" option, it toggles the state of the spell checker, i.e., it turns it on if it was off, and turns it off it it was on.

 	TODO: In Depth explanation how a built-in spellcheker in Vim works.

-# nnoremap <F7> :setlocal nospell<CR>

-	Map F7 to un-run spellchecker.

 # highlight SpellBad ctermbg=red guifg=red

-	Highlight missspelled words, when using a spellchecker, in red.
+	Highlight misspelled words, when using a spellchecker, in red.